pyeve/eve/_sources/support.txt

 Support
 =======
-If you have a questions or issues about Eve, there are several options:
+If you have any questions or issues about Eve, there are several options:

 Mailing List
 ------------